-We used net cash in our operating activities of \$2,144,070 and \$1,802,926 during the three months ended March 31, 2023 and 2022, respectively.
-The increase in cash used in operating activities during the first quarter of 2023 compared to the same period in 2022 was primarily related to increased cash compensation to our executive team and directors.
+We used net cash in our operating activities of \$4,178,539 and \$4,133,439 during the six months ended June 30, 2023 and 2022, respectively.

 As we continue our clinical trial for NGC-Capecitabine and evaluate the other NGC drugs in our portfolio, we anticipate our research and development efforts and ongoing general and administrative costs will continue to generate negative cash flows from operating activities for the foreseeable future.
-These amounts will begin to decrease when compared to prior periods due to our current cash balances unless we raise enough funds to conduct future clinical trials.
+Until we raise additional funds and begin a new clinical trial, we anticipate clinical trial costs will decrease when compared to prior periods since we are currently only conducting one clinical trial for NGC-Capecitabine.

-Net cash (used in) provided by financing activities
+Net cash provided by (used in) financing activities

-During the three months ended March 31, 2023, we raised net proceeds of \$6.4 million from the sale of 8,432,192 shares of our common stock.
-We used net cash in financing activities during the three months ended March 31, 2022 of \$300,000 to purchase 100,000 shares of our common stock from a licensee.
+During the six months ended June 30, 2023, we raised net proceeds of \$6.4 million from the sale of 8,432,192 shares of our common stock.
+We used net cash in financing activities during the six months ended June 30, 2022 of \$300,000 to purchase 100,000 shares of our common stock from a licensee.